Ho1Ai/Ho1Ai/README.md

 - 🌱 I’m currently learning JavaScript and React.
 Javascript is needed for React, so it would be a great idea to understand it well.
 I like it, cuz it is a bit similar to C++ (I mean something like "int rewriteTheArray(){...}" is close to "function rewriteTheArray(){...}".
 I really like this stuff)
 - 💞️ I’m looking to collaborate on something with React.
 I have created this stuff just to share my apps.
 I just wanna be frontend developer, so GitHub is a good place to share my works b4 I found my first job (yeah, I am not a developer yet, but I really wanna be)
 - 📫 How to reach me: Discord: RISTAKON.
 I have no ideas what to add, cuz I don't wanna share my social networks
-- 😄 Pronouns: He/She (it doesn't, just call me using my nickname.
+- 😄 Pronouns: He/She (it doesn't matter, just call me using my nickname.
 Then you can call me either as a boy or a girl)
 - ⚡ Fun fact: Ima human
 - Why I did it: GitHub just asked, lol, no more